 Being able to effectively learn from the web is essential in modern life.

-Fortunately, there appear to be a few general cognition skills that students can master to get the most out of the wealth of information on the web.
+Fortunately, there appear to be a few general thinking skills that students can master to get the most out of the wealth of information on the web.
 Fostering these skills is a useful step to bring critical thinking and the internet together.

 Image Credit: bill2499